MilanGrujicic/Lotto_Wizard/README.md

 ## Features
 - A test suite that scrapes the winning lottery numbers from the [EuroJackpot website](https://www.eurojackpot.com/) into a text file, using Robot framework;
 - A function that compares the winning numbers, with the numbers the user played, which can be set by the user.
-- A function that sends both winning numbers and played numbers to the user's phone number, by calling the [Twillio API](https://www.twilio.com/en-us).

 ## Getting Started
 ### Prerequisites